carolinechuu/ECE-3400-Team-12/does_not_exist.md

   <a href="contact.html">Contact</a>
 </div>

-# Whoops!
+# Do not worry!
-This page hasn't been created yet.
-Check back soon!
+We're working on this!
+Please check back soon.